-This extremely dark form of window tint appeals to many Valley drivers for its heat- and light-blocking shade, the privacy it provides, and its sleek look.
-However, if your tint is too dark, you may find yourself getting pulled over by Arizona’s finest and racking up citations.
-It’s important to know what classifies window film as a “limo tint” and whether it’s legal in Arizona or not.
+This extremely dark form of window tinting appeals to many Valley drivers for its heat- and visible light-blocking shade, the privacy it provides, and its sleek look.
+However, if your tinted windows are too dark, you may find yourself getting pulled over by Arizona’s finest and racking up citations.
+It’s important to know what classifies window film as a “limousine tint” and whether it’s legal in Arizona or not.

-What is “Limo Tint?”
+What is “Limousine Films?”

 Making Sure Your Automotive Window Tint is Compliant with State Law